TeamworkGuy2/fl-senate-scraper/README.md

 ![](doc/images/gh-tags.png)

-Unzip the downloaded file.
-And open up the folder.
+Unzip the downloaded file and open up the folder.

 ![](doc/images/unzipped-proj-folder.png)

 Find and open the `Node.js command prompt` that you installed earlier.
-In Windows, open the start menu and search for `node`, it should look like this:
+If you're using Windows, this can be found by opening the start menu and searching for `node`, it should look like this:
 ![](doc/images/windows-find-node-cmd-prompt.png)

 ![](doc/images/node-cmd-prompt.png)

-In the `Node.js command prompt` window, `cd` into the project directory and press enter (`cd` is a command you run to 'open' a specific directory to run commands in that directory):
+In the `Node.js command prompt`, `cd` into the project directory and press enter (`cd` is a command you run to navigate to a specific directory to run commands in that directory):

 ![](doc/images/navigate-node-cmd-prompt-to-proj-folder.png)